 2 months, 12 lbs 10 oz, 24″

-Anders is our long-term model of this seat and we will keep several updates posted of him in the Mesa.
+Anders is our long-term model of this seat.
 He has had great fit since he was a newborn.
 He came home weighing over 8 lbs so we were never able to use the infant insert, but we haven’t had any issues with fit.
 I love how easy it is to wipe anything off the cover.
 He spits up frequently, and even so the cover does not appear dirty or stained.
 He seems very comfortable in it and rarely complains.
 He tends to fall asleep in it within minutes.

 The only downfall I’ve found so far is the height of the head support above the actual harness straps.
 This makes side head slump a problem.
 Side head slump isn’t a safety issue even with newborns, but as a new parent you always want your child to look comfortable in his or her seat.
 This problem can be solved by adding rolled receiving blankets to either side of the child.
 I’m excited to keep using this seat with him and see how it grows with him.